 How to apply coconut oil to your dog?

 There is no rocket science in the application of coconut oil on the dog’s skin.
-However, the most common methods suggested by the experts and widely used by practitioners and also recommended by the veterinarians are listed below:
+However, the most common methods suggested by the experts and widely used by practitioners, and also recommended by veterinarians are listed below:

 This is the simplest method of applying coconut oil to the dog’s skin.
 You can take a few drops of coconut oil on your palm, rub it properly until it becomes runny and then apply it to the dog’s body thoroughly.